This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We completely messed up with getting our Broadway tickets and I almost paid for my tickets twice.
 Well, I actually did, but I got a refund.
 That was an almost $500 mistake!
 Ouch.

-To save money, Craig opted to go to the Top of the Rock instead of coming to the show as he wasn’t that excited for it and why pay that money if you aren’t.
+To save money, Craig opted to go to the Top of the Rock instead of coming to the show as he wasn’t that excited about it and why pay that money if you aren’t.

 Tips for getting discounted Broadway tickets you can: